LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 As kmk is circuitpython based this should work on any [circuitpython compatible boards](https://circuitpython.org/downloads) with 4 analog inputs.
 The WASD keys use linear Hall effect sensors and magnetic keys.
 The rest of the keys use normal mechanical keys.
-This is just the base code for analog keys.
+This is just the base code for the analog keys.
+I added a normal 4x3 key matrix as an example but you can add how many your desierd layout needs.

+As i will be building a fully analog keyboard i only build a WASD prototype.
+Everything should be working though.
+If you have questions or find errors please let me know.

 COMPONENTS